 Rite Aid sells money orders through Western Union.
 Money orders are available during store hours.

-What Are the Fees, Limits, and Accepted Payment Types?
+Fees, Limits, and Accepted Payment Types

-Rite Aid only accepts cash payment for money orders; you cannot pay with a debit card or credit card.
-There is a fee of $0.99 per money order.
+Rite Aid only accepts cash payments for money orders; you cannot pay with a debit card or credit card.
+There is a fee of about $0.99 per money order.

 Simply ask to buy a money order at a register; all of the registers can generate money orders.
 Remember, you can only buy a money order with cash.